1991–92 Portland Trail Blazers season

 The 1991–92 Portland Trail Blazers season was the 22nd season for the Portland Trail Blazers in the National Basketball Association.
 During the off-season, the Trail Blazers signed undrafted rookie point guard Robert Pack.

-After losing three of their first four games of the regular season, the Trail Blazers quickly recovered as they held a 32–14 record at the All-Star break.
-The Trail Blazers won their second consecutive Pacific Division title with a 57–25 record, earned the first seed in the Western Conference, and qualified for their tenth consecutive trip to the NBA playoffs.
+The Trail Blazers struggled losing three of their first four games of the regular season, but soon recovered by winning 11 of their next 14 games.
+The team posted a six-game winning streak between January and February, and held a 32–14 record at the All-Star break.
+The Trail Blazers posted a seven-game winning streak in March, and won their second consecutive Pacific Division title with a 57–25 record, which earned them the first seed in the Western Conference; the team qualified for the NBA playoffs for the tenth consecutive year.

-Clyde Drexler averaged 25.0 points, 6.6 rebounds, 6.7 assists and 1.8 steals per game, and was named to the All-NBA First Team.
-In addition, Terry Porter averaged 18.1 points, 5.8 assists and 1.5 steals per game, while Jerome Kersey provided the team with 12.6 points, 8.2 rebounds and 1.5 steals per game, sixth man Clifford Robinson contributed 12.4 points, 5.1 rebounds and 1.3 blocks per game off the bench, and Buck Williams provided with 11.3 points and 8.8 rebounds per game, and was named to the NBA All-Defensive Second Team.
+Clyde Drexler averaged 25.0 points, 6.6 rebounds, 6.7 assists and 1.8 steals per game, contributed 114 three-point field goals, and was named to the All-NBA First Team.
+In addition, Terry Porter averaged 18.1 points, 5.8 assists and 1.5 steals per game, and led the Trail Blazers with 128 three-point field goals, while Jerome Kersey provided the team with 12.6 points, 8.2 rebounds and 1.5 steals per game, sixth man Clifford Robinson contributed 12.4 points, 5.1 rebounds and 1.3 blocks per game off the bench, and Buck Williams provided with 11.3 points and 8.8 rebounds per game, and was named to the NBA All-Defensive Second Team.
 Meanwhile, Kevin Duckworth averaged 10.7 points and 6.1 rebounds per game, while off the bench, Danny Ainge contributed 9.7 points per game, second-year forward Alaa Abdelnaby provided with 6.1 points and 3.7 rebounds per game, Pack contributed 4.6 points per game, and Mark Bryant averaged 4.1 points and 3.6 rebounds per game.

-During the NBA All-Star weekend at the Orlando Arena in Orlando, Florida, Drexler was selected for the 1992 NBA All-Star Game, as a member of the Western Conference All-Star team; he also finished in second place in Most Valuable Player voting behind Michael Jordan.
+During the NBA All-Star weekend at the Orlando Arena in Orlando, Florida, Drexler was selected for the 1992 NBA All-Star Game, as a member of the Western Conference All-Star team.
+Drexler also finished in second place in Most Valuable Player voting, behind Michael Jordan of the Chicago Bulls, while Williams finished tied in sixth place in Defensive Player of the Year voting, and head coach Rick Adelman finished tied in ninth place in Coach of the Year voting.